BinaryStudioAcademy/bsa-2025-checkly/packages/testing/README.md

-# BSA 2025 – Checkly Automation Test
+# BSA 2025 – Checkly Automation Testing

-Automated API and UI tests for the Checkly project, developed as part of the Binary Studio Academy 2025 program.
+Automated API and UI tests for the Checkly monorepo, developed as part of the Binary Studio Academy 2025 program.

-This project uses [Playwright](https://playwright.dev/) to test both backend and frontend functionality of Checkly.
+This package uses [Playwright](https://playwright.dev/) to test both backend and frontend functionality of Checkly.
 Includes Continuous Integration via GitHub Actions and generates HTML test reports as build artifacts.

 ---